sk981102/til/week1/day2.md

 You can also batch compute using `streaming=True` in the `collect()`.

 ### Lazy DataFrame
 Lazy evaluation is essentially a query plan for Polars to optimize the queries.
-Using `explain()`, you can see how the query is getting optimized, and further optimize the query depending on the number of columns that are getting projected.
+Using `explain()`, you can see how the query is getting optimized, and further optimize as you see fit.

+The main limitation of the lazy mode is that the evaluation must know the column names and dtypes of each step of the query plan, meaning functions like `pivot` must be evaluated immediately.

 #### Query Optimization in Polars
 Though I conceptually knew of these optimization techniques, it was nice to have a framework around it and consider them as I write my own code.